 You found our list of the best holiday team building activities.

 Holiday team building activities are Christmas-themed activities, games, and events for teams to enjoy during the month of December.
 For example, ice skating, gingerbread house building, and volunteering.
 The purpose of these activities is to spread holiday cheer and team spirit.
+The experiences are also known as “Christmas team building activities.”

 This list includes:

-- team building activities for holiday parties
+- winter team building activities

-- holiday themed team building activities
+- xmas team building activities

-- team Christmas games
+- Christmas team building games

 Here is the list!